 To deliver new content quickly and achieve a quick time from creation to publishing lookout for ‘draft to publish’ functionality.
 This simply means a quick two-step process to ‘switch on’ you draft courses’ and make them available to learners without unnecessary and time-consuming extra steps and export option setup.

-Learning paths, or journeys, are another key feature of course management, you should be able to quickly and simply combine modules and courses to create custom learning paths with prerequisite rules, calendar settings, daily limits, and minimum pass scores.
+Learning paths, or journeys, are another key feature of a course management system, you should be able to quickly and simply combine modules and courses to create custom blended-learning paths with prerequisite rules, calendar settings, daily limits, and minimum pass scores.

 Other options that will assist you in course management include the ability to curate the scheduling of courses.